argentsea/docfx/tutorials/sharding.md

 There are two types of ShardSet queries:

 * *Queries on a particular shard* - usually to obtain a specific record, like when you have a ShardKey.
-* *Queries across all shards* - when you need a list or when don’t know the specific shard to search.
+* *Queries across all shards* - when you need a list or when don’t know the specific shard(s) to search.

 ### Querying a Shard